 Public Safety Award

-Awarded to public safety professionals who have performed above and beyond their skill levels, expertise, innovation, and achieved dramatic, tangible, and measurable results.
+Awarded to outstanding public safety professionals who have performed their job with exceptional skill, expertise, innovation and results.
 Community involvement both on/off the job should reflect favorably.
 The following categories groups are being considered.

 - Law Enforcement